gruns/blagoblag/content/alex_gaynor-rules.rst

 and how to improve things.
 Do not confuse this with an opportunity to defend the status quo.

-Sexism, racism, homophobia, or other forms of discrimanatory language are not tolerated.
+Sexism, racism, homophobia, or other forms of discriminatory language are not tolerated.

 In general, the `Computer Anonymous`_ rules are a good starting point.